Bug-Assassins/Galaxian/README.md

 Installation on Linux Distribution

-1. Install OpenGL using the following command: sudo apt-get install freeglut3 freeglut3.dev
+1. Install OpenGL using the following command: sudo apt-get install freeglut3 freeglut3-dev mesa-utils
-2. Open the main.cpp file and compile it with: gcc -lGL - lGLU - lglut
+2. Open the main.cpp file and compile it with: gcc main.cpp -lGL -lGLU -lglut -lstdc++

 Note : Game may not work properly in windows.
 For best result use any linux distribution.